-Henry Lum died in 1884 and via his executors David Dobson and John McLean Anderson, his lease was transferred to John Munro Bruce on the 8th January 1885 with the starting date backdated to 1st November 1881.
+His executors, David Dobson and John McLean Anderson, arranged transfer of his lease to John Munro Bruce on 8th January 1885, with the starting date backdated to 1st November 1881.
 This earlier date being the original lease start date for Henry Lum.
+At the time of his death Henry had 11⁄2 acres of fruit trees 3 years old, including a nursery of young fruit trees.
+He had cleared 60 acres of land and sown it with English grass.

-John Munro Bruce died of diabetes in Paris in 1901.
+In later years John Munro Bruce was diagnosed with diabetes and committed suicide in Paris in 1901.